notvolks/SulfurAI-1.4/updatelog.md

-* Added custom traceback for API scripts \& all renderers.
+* Updated the Terms of Service
-* Patched PIP dependency installer critical bugs and added requirements.txt support.
+* Updated PIP installer to use #colour-tags with commands
-* Completely revamped the Sulfur Server System to use HTML and flask.
+* Added a developer console app for packaging
+* Revamped the developers notebook